 Everyone faces challenges, but when challenges become an overwhelming part of your everyday life, Memorial Behavioral Health is here to guide you down the path of recovery.
 We offer a wide range of mental health services for children, adolescents, adults with mental health challenges, inpatient and partial hospitalization programs.

-The Memorial Emotional Support hotline can support you when you are experiencing anxiety or stress, even if you are not a patient.
-This is a free service.
+The Memorial Behavioral Health Clinic emotional support hotline can support you when you are experiencing anxiety or stress, even if you are not a patient.

-Trained professionals will help you deal with major emotional crises of life 24 hours a day, 365 days a year.
-If you or someone you know is in crisis or at risk of suicide, please call 1-800-273-TALK (8255).
+Our trained professionals will help you deal with major emotional crises of life 24 hours a day, 365 days a year.
+If you or someone you know is in crisis or at risk of suicide, call 1-800-273-TALK (8255).

 Memorial Behavioral Health Clinic

 Memorial Behavioral Health Clinic supports adults who face behavioral health and emotional issues.
 Our goal is to help you regain your health and wellness and return to day-to-day life as quickly as possible.